coen-hyde/gulp-cog/README.md

 ## Usage

 Add includes to the top of your files.
-Two directives are supported. `require_tree` which include all files found in the directory specified and `require` which will include only the file specified.
+Two directives are supported. `require_tree` which includes all files found in the directory specified and `require` which will include only the file specified.

 ```javascript
 //= require_tree treedir